wasmCloud/examples/actor/todo-sql/README.md

 - Docker should have permission to access the examples folder and its subdirectories as it needs access to the `create-tables.sql file`.
 - Check the paths in `http-linkdef.json` and uri in `sql-linkdef.json`.
 Check if your postgres database is working in the specific docker container and that the correct user has all the necessary permissions.
 - `wash up` uses port 4000 as of now.
 If the host is unable to start, inspect this port and kill the necessary processes before restarting. `wash down` will gracefully shut down the host as well.
-- If you see a `base64: invalid argument -w0` in your logs, change `base64 -w0` to `base64 -i` in your Makefile.